ClemSK/Canvas-Game/README.md

 I had the option of choosing to either make grid or canvas based game, and selected canvas as it presented more of a challenge and gave me the opportunity to explore how animations work in this format.

-Before landing on my idea, I brainstormed different types of games that I wanted to make and settled on an online-game point and click shooting game with arrow-key movement.
+Before landing on my idea, I brainstormed different types of games that I wanted to make and settled on a point and click shooting game with arrow-key movement.

 Once decided I drew wireframes on a whiteboard and then in Evernote (I had not yet discovered Figma) and formed the basis of my design.

 ## Mvp

-Having enemies being drawn, and the ability to shoot them.
+Having the character and enemies being drawn, and the ability to shoot them.

 ## Bonus